How To Volunteer

-Book check in and shelving volunteers are a vital and integral part of the daily operations of our library.
-They support our library staff by helping them to check materials in and shelve items in the proper place.
-These volunteers are also given other behind the scenes duties relating to circulation.
+Book shelving volunteers are a vital and integral part of the daily operations of our library.
+They support our library staff by helping them to shelve items in the proper place.
+These volunteers are also given other behind-the-scenes duties relating to circulation.
 Volunteers are assigned shifts during the library’s normal business hours and are always working alongside a library staff person.
 Shifts are generally two hours long and are available in the morning, afternoon, or evening.

 - Adopt a Shelf

 An incorrectly shelved book is a lost book!
 Adopt a few of our bookshelves, perhaps in your favorite genre, and help us keep them in order.
 This is a great opportunity for children under the age of fourteen to volunteer as well as others who are short on time.
 This opportunity allows you to set your own schedule.

 The Art Committee of the Quarryville Library keeps the CX Carlson Cultural Room looking fresh by selecting, hanging and hosting beautiful art shows several times a year.
 Members of this committee recruit local artists, including painters, photographers, quilters, mixed media artists and others, to participate in shows lasting one to two months.
 They also host an opening reception party for each new exhibit giving viewers a chance to meet and talk to the displaying artist(s).